zedlopez/ifm/Writing with Inform.md

 ^^{containers+kind+: carrying capacity} ^^{supporters+kind+: carrying capacity} ^^{person+kind+: carrying capacity} ^^{player: carrying capacity} ^^{carrying capacity of (container/supporter/person)+prop+} ^^{carrying capacity of (container/supporter/person)+propcat+}

-The containers and supporters created so far have been boundlessly capacious: or rather, though we seldom notice the difference, have had a maximum carrying capacity of 100 items.
+The containers and supporters created so far have been boundlessly capacious: or rather, though we seldom notice the difference, have had a maximum `carrying capacity` of 100, meaning that they can contain or support at most 100 items directly.
 This is clearly unrealistic for a small purse or a modest mantelpiece.
 We can impose upper limits with sentences like so:

 	The carrying capacity of the jewelled purse is 2.

 	The bijou mantelpiece has carrying capacity 3.

-Attempts by the player to overfill, or overload, will now be rebuffed with a message such as "There is no room on the mantelpiece".
+Attempts by the player to overfill, or overload, will now be rebuffed with a message such as ``There is no room on the mantelpiece.``

-The player is not a container or a supporter, but nevertheless does have a carrying capacity: this is interpreted to mean the maximum number of items which can be carried at once.
+The player is not a `container` or a `supporter`, but is a `person`, and so nevertheless does have a `carrying capacity`: this is interpreted to mean the maximum number of items which can be carried at once.

 	The carrying capacity of the player is 4.

-These restrictions only apply to the player (and other in-world characters): as the omnipotent creators, we are not restrained by them.
-Nothing prevents this:
+These restrictions constrain the actions of the fictional characters in the story.
+But they do not constrain us, as the omnipotent creator of their world.
+So nothing prevents this:

 	The carrying capacity of the jewelled purse is 2.
 The diamond, the ruby and the sapphire are in the purse.

-The player will be able to remove all three items, but only put two of them back.
-(This is probably something we only want very occasionally: perhaps to create a sack stuffed almost to bursting point.)
+During play, all three items will be able to be extracted from the purse with commands like ``TAKE DIAMOND``, but only two can then be put back.
+(We might occasionally want an initially over-filled container like this: perhaps to create a sack stuffed almost to bursting point.)

 ## Possessions and clothing

 ^^{possessions} ^^{carrying+rel+} ^^{carrying+relcat+} ^^{wearing+rel+} ^^{wearing+relcat+}^^^{wearing+rel+ <-- clothing} ^^{wearable (thing)+prop+} ^^{wearable (thing)+propcat+} ^^{Inform 6 equivalent: |clothing} ^^{worn (thing)+adj+} ^^{carried (thing)+adj+} ^^{held (thing)+adj+}

 We have seen how to place objects in rooms, and in containers or on supporters.
 But what about people?
 Perhaps it could be said that they "contain" the fillings in their teeth, or "support" a top hat, but this is not very natural.
-Inform therefore never speaks of things being "in" or "on" people.
-Instead, they have two sorts of possessions: the things they carry, and the things they wear.
-(Body parts, such as arms and legs, are different again: see "parts" below for a clue to how to do these.)
+Inform therefore never speaks of things being `in` or `on` people.
+Instead, they have two sorts of possessions: the things they `carry`, and the things they `wear`.
+(Body parts, such as arms and legs, are different again: see [Parts of things] below for a clue to how to do these.)
 Thus:

 	Mr Darcy wears a top hat.
 Mr Darcy carries a silver sword.

-In fact, Inform deduces from this not only who owns the hat and the sword, but also that Darcy has the kind "person", because only people can wear or carry.
+In fact, Inform deduces from this not only who owns the hat and the sword, but also that Darcy has the kind `person`, because only people can wear or carry.

 As all the assertion verbs do, "to wear" and "to carry" have participles which Inform knows about.
 So we could equally well write: